 Establish balanced carbon densities (e.g. tons per hectare) per land use class,

 Capture transition speeds based on local or global information,

 Use the CarboScen program to calculate future carbon in ecosystems for simulated land use scenario(s).

 Logistics: Meals during the training will be provided.
-CIFOR may cover travel cost for participation of key stakeholders coming from outside Jakarta.
-Prior acceptance from CIFOR is required for his.
+CIFOR may cover travel cost for participation of key stakeholders coming from outside Hanoi.
+Prior formal request and acceptance from CIFOR is required for this.